trailofbits/polyfile/README.md

 3. Sort the functions by entropy, and select the functions in the smallest standard deviation; and
 4. Keep the functions that are shallowest in the dominator tree of the runtime control-flow graph.

-## Current Status and Known Deficiencies
-* The instrumented Kaitai Struct parser generator implementation has only been tested on the JPEG/JFIF grammar;
-  other KSY definitions may exercise portions of the KSY specification that have not yet been implemented

 ## License and Acknowledgements

 This research was developed by [Trail of